The best hotels in Echternach

 Cycling is genuinely the best way to explore beyond town.
 The Sûre Valley cycling route (Véloroute du Sud) runs right through Echternach along the river, and bike rental shops near Rue de la Montagne charge $15-20/day.
 If you're staying at a hotel in the Mullerthal Region or Lake District, ask about bike storage before you book. not every property accommodates it.

-Echternach's best neighborhoods
+Echternach's best hotel regions

 The Old Town and Market Square are where you want to be for walkability and atmosphere.
 If you're chasing nature over nightlife, the Mullerthal Trail area and Lake District deliver something the town center simply can't.